AxesAlpha/AxesAlpha/README.md

 <!-- Operating Systems -->
 ![](https://img.shields.io/badge/OS-Windows-blue)

-(Still Working On Profile When I have Time off)
 # Fun Fact
 I'm a professional musician that studied music at UNISA for 5 years while I was in high school.
 I achieved a Music Theory Grade 5 and Music Practical Grade 7